splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 See https://microk8s.io/docs/high-availability

-Note three identically size nodes are required for HA
+Note: Three identically-sized nodes are required for HA